primer/react/contributor-docs/adrs/adr-002-behavior-isolation.md

 - We decide not to invest further in React at GitHub and have wasted time we could have spent building more custom elements.
   - This seems unlikely as there seems to be clear consensus that we will continue to build more and more highly interactive products.
 - The React library is abandoned and becomes obsolete
-  - This is a risk with any technology that we may use, seems highly unlikely in the near term, and is also a risk for custom elements.
+  - This is a risk with any technology that we may use, seems highly unlikely in the near term.
+  - While also a possibility for Custom Elements, the track record demonstrates deprecations of Web APIs is extremely rare and has a long deprecation path.
 - Behaviors in .com using custom elements and behaviors in PRC diverge, leading to an inconsistent experience
   - This is probably the biggest risk we face, but moving to custom elements isn’t necessarily the only or best solution.
 We should explore other ways of detecting divergence such as integration tests.